How to Install Decking Over Existing Concrete Slab, Patio, or Porch

 Beware of a Sinking Patio

-Laying composite decking over a concrete porch will raise its surface by a minimum of 2-3”.
-If there’s a door leading to the patio, it’s important to ensure your new surface won’t block that door or create a tripping hazard coming out of the door.
-Build a 3x5-foot temporary platform at the height of the new surface.
-Place this in front of the door and test it to see if anyone has an issue walking out of the door and down to the new surface.
+Installing decking over a concrete porch can raise the surface by at least 2-3 inches.
+If you have a door leading to the patio, ensure the new surface won't block it or create a tripping hazard.
+To test this, build a 3x5-foot temporary platform at the planned height of the new surface.
+Place it in front of the door and check if there are any issues walking down to the new surface.

-How to Build a Composite Deck Over a Concrete Patio
+How to Build a Deck Over a Concrete Patio

 Time and Cost